Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/essay.md

 - what short passages and isolated signs can become reusable stimuli?
 - what annotation and search tools are needed?
 - what documentation lets later researchers understand and reuse the material?

+For the technical infrastructure behind corpus search, grammar, encoding, rendering, and tokenization, this strand should connect directly to the *Formal SignWriting* series.

 Without this research-infrastructure strand, each study risks becoming isolated.